jackkershaw/portfolio/README.md

 ### Header : done

-### Footer
+### Footer : done

-- rebuild simple contact form into footer

 ### Opening page

+- fix mobile look
+- add image
 - More info - see cv profile.
 - remove redundant classnames.
+- should have some wow factor, not necessarily typing text but something else.

+### Contact

+- fix contact form, look at examples of tailwindcss react forms

 ### Coding